-In order to safeguard this intangible heritage, work is being done on a project that includes the digitalisation of the archive as well as the digital archiving of the prints developed by the Exclusives team, allowing creatives to enrich their inspiration and research with a digital channel.
+The archive tells a story of fabrics, colours and haustible source of inspiration for Albini Group prints developed by the Exclusives team, allowing creatives to enrich their inspiration and research with a digital channel.
 The company is also studying fabric digitalisation with 3D modelling starting from both fabric shots as well as CAD.
 Once visible in the pattern books stored in the archive in hard copy format, each fabric will be available online and searchable by tag, making stylistic research quicker and significantly reducing the use of paper for collection studies.